 Tell your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you’re taking, and allergies.
 You will be instructed not to eat or drink anything and to avoid caffeine and smoking for four hours prior to the exam.
-If you have a known allergy to contrast material, your doctor may prescribe medications to reduce the risk of an allergic reaction.
-These medications must be taken 12 hours prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 What is Cardiac CT for Calcium Scoring?

 Computed tomography, more commonly known as a CT or CAT scan, is a diagnostic medical test that, like traditional x-rays, produces multiple images or pictures of the inside of the body.